 Meaning ‘well-informed’ or used to describe someone who’s aware of the current social/political climate.

 The Gen Z version of YOLO (you only live once).
-Usually exclaimed when doing something risky or throwing an item very hard.
+Usually exclaimed (pretty loudly) when doing something risky or throwing an item very hard (most of the time for absolutely no reason at all and with absolutely no aim).